dmerejkowsky/blog/content/post/0085-comparing-directories.md

 cd a
 ```

-Then we nun the following command:
+Then we run the following command:

 ```
 find . | sort > ~/manifest-a